How to Keep Your Cool in Extreme Heat

 Another effective way to cool your pool is to install a reverse-cycle heat pump.
 That may sound counterintuitive, but many heat pumps have the power to run reverse cycles that take heat out instead of only pumping it in.
 As such, a reverse-cycle heat pump is a great investment for both extreme heat and cooler weather.
 Once summer's over, it will extend the number of weeks you can comfortably swim in your pool.
 Similarly, dedicated pool coolers are also a great way to lower your water's temperature and give you perfectly chilled pool water.

 Finally, the most entertaining way to cool your pool in extreme heat is to install a waterfall or fountain.
 Adding a bit of air to your water and keeping it circulating can make a big difference in how refreshing your pool feels.
 Whether you install a fountain, a waterfall, or even a pool slide, it’s hard to go wrong with any moving water features.
+Just keep in mind that moving, aerated water can increase evaporation, raise pH levels, and increase the rate of chlorine loss.
 Looking for more pool cooling tips?
 Check out our other blog post, How To Cool Your Pool in the Summer.

 BONUS TIP: If you're not looking to make modifications or add equipment to the pool, just use a sprinkler.
 Place it by the pool edge to help with refill, or set it up in the yard for a different kind of play.
 Sprinklers are especially fun for young children and groups.
 All you have to do is connect a garden hose, and you're all set!